Crossword Who's Who - C

 He has also set puzzles for the Genius series in The Guardian (as Jack) and 1 Across (as Skipjack).

 Ruth Crisp (born 1 January 1918, died 22 January 2007) was one of the most prolific crossword compilers of her generation and one of the few compilers who worked for all five national broadsheets.
 Her crossword career began with a puzzle that she had published in Radio Times in 1954.
 In addition to compiling for The Guardian from 1954 to 2004 (as Crispa), The Daily Telegraph (from 1985 to 2004), The Times, The Independent (as Marcy) - she set the first puzzle for the newly-launched Independent on November 5 1986)- and the Financial Times (as Vixen), she also compiled for The Sunday Times, The Field, and the Birmingham Post.

 The pseudonym of the late Derek Crozier (12 November 1917 - 3 April 2010) who set crosswords in The Irish Times for over sixty years.

 Crosaire, punning on Crozier's surname (and pronounced cruss-ara, not cross-air!), is the Irish word for a crossing or crossroads.

 A sample Crosaire crossword from The Irish Times, 10 January 1999.

 David Crossland was born in Lancashire in 1948.
 His first published puzzle was in the London Evening News in 1971

 In 1998 he became a member of the team setting the Jumbo puzzles in The Times, and soon after that one of the team setting The Times daily puzzles.
-In 2002 he also started having crosswords published in The Independent (as Dac)
+He also sets Times Quick Cryptic crosswords as Flamande.